NicholasAntoniadesEngineer/Technical-Assessment/README.md

 build scripts, and documentation.

 ## Algorithm Development
-Contains example code for algorithm development, including unit tests and specific implementations.
+A code example of work that I have done for algorithm development, including unit tests and specific implementations.

 ## Driver Development
-Example code for interfacing with hardware such as inertial sensors via diffierent forms of digital comms.
+A code example of work that I have done for drivers for interfacing with hardware such as inertial sensors via diffierent forms of digital comms.